storyblok/php-content-api-client/README.md

 ## Symfony

-Use the symfony bundle [storyblok/storyblok-bundle](https://github.com/storyblok/storyblok-bundle) to integrate this library into your Symfony application.
+Use the [storyblok/storyblok-bundle](https://github.com/storyblok/storyblok-bundle) to integrate this library into your Symfony application.

 ## Usage